‘Tis the season for office potlucks and family gatherings.

 “The key here – and I learned the hard way many times – is you don’t want to burn the sugar.”

-Assignment Editor Cliff Harris stalled dramatically before miming a thumbs down… that he turned into a thumbs up.
+When it came time for the Global News team tasting panel to weigh in, Assignment Editor Cliff Harris stalled dramatically before miming a thumbs down… that he turned into a thumbs up.

 Laurel Gregory’s spicy peanut tofu